 Giving a link to next and previous posts at the bottom of the article helps to keep your users hooked to checkout more content on your website.
 If they like your current article, then there is a good chance that they would like to browse more articles.
-Add a related post or add next previous link to Jekyll posts using this method.

 A long time ago I was writing 4 posts on WordPress installation tutorial.
 At the end of every article, I had to leave the next or previous article link.
 I used to do it manually in this way “To read my previous article on WordPress basics read part 1” and “for useful WordPress plugins read part 3”

 - Why use Related Prev-Next Navigation in Jekyll?

 - How to add Related Posts link in Jekyll?

 - How to add Prev-Next Post links in Jekyll?

 Manually linking articles was a tedious job if I had more articles.
 May be there was a plugin for that, but I was fed up with too many plugins!
 In Jekyll, it is wasy to implement navigation because we have nice little variables

 page.next which can handle navigation without breaking a sweat.

 Why use Related Prev-Next Navigation in Jekyll?

 Finding content on your blog should be easy.
 Let’s say a new visitor is checking out an article on your website about How to begin with Angular JS.
 Maybe your article is really helpful and many users have a high success rate trying it.
 Then users will look for more articles from you.